danielecook/winter2014/NHGRI_Analysis/readme.md

 * [ X ] Kegg (From UCSC)
 * [ X ] Gene Ontology (GO)
 * [ X ] OMIM (Online Mendelian Inheritance in Man)

+# Week 3 (1/19/14)

+This week I am continuing to work on data formatting.
+Hoping to have data ready for preliminary analysis.
+The work is mostly focusing on integrating all the data rather than acquisition and base formatting.

+* [ X ] Hapmap allele frequency reshaped and ready for merging with GWAS catalog.